davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 </center></div>

 Not too bad.
-But if we now have 2,000 devices to manage, we're going to hit random device faults about 2,000 times more often.
-Then our average time between faults drops to:
+But now let’s say we have 2,000 devices to manage.
+We’re going to start seeing random device faults about 2,000 times more often, reducing the average time between faults to:

 $$1,209,600 \div 2,000 = 604.8 \; seconds$$